beancount/smart_importer/README.rst

 Applying `smart_importer` Decorators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any beancount importer can be converted into a smart importer by applying one of the following decorators:
+Any Beancount importer can be converted into a smart importer by applying one of the following decorators:

 * ``@PredictPostings()``
 * ``@PredictPayees()``